mulderp/mulderp.github.com/_posts/2013-09-29-Learning-From-Cinema-Websites.md

 3. Third test: Browsing.
 Nice, I am counting 20 movies, but how do I remove those movies about/with "Music", "Animation" or "Fantasy"?
 At least, selecting a movie requires some trade-offs, like show-times, plots, actors and length.
 It is really difficult to do that comparison by scrolling the list of movies only.
 What I would prefer is some filter or sorting actions.

-Well, looking at the source of the website, we sources for jQuery, jQuery-UI, and some library with a function:
+Well, looking at the source of the website, we see the sources for jQuery, jQuery-UI, and some libraries.
+In one library, we see a function that is tens of lines long:

     function filterProgram(tmpFilter, tmpField) { ... }

-Nice try, but now compare the browsing experience, with the showcase [gallery demo from Adobe](http://dpsgallery.adobe.com/#/main): Responsive, a nice feature project area, some search, and a filter for projects, all on one page.
-When applications become interfaces to support in simple jobs, it is time to start learning client-side application development.
-This is why I write a book on Backbone.js.
+Now compare the browsing experience, with the showcase [gallery demo from Adobe](http://dpsgallery.adobe.com/#/main): Responsive, a nice feature project area, some search, and a filter for projects, all on one page.

+When applications become interfaces to support us with simple jobs (search/filtering/sorting), it is time to start learning client-side application development.
+And in my upcoming book on Backbone.js, I want to show an example of a better interface to browse movies (or products/news/...).